The Governing Body is required by the Government to have three core functions:

 Should you wish to raise an issue with the Governing Body relating to Holy Trinity School letters can also be sent to the Chair of Governors at the address above.

-Matters relating to individual children should always be discussed with class teachers, and if necessary Mr. Smith, before contact is made directly with the Governing Body if you are still concerned.
+Matters relating to individual children should always be discussed with class teachers, and if necessary Miss Todd, before contact is made directly with the Governing Body if you are still concerned.